-Essentially, Transparent Language Online* keeps an accurate copy of your brain and contacts your actual brain when it’s time to review.
+Essentially, we keep an accurate copy of your brain and contacts your actual brain when it’s time to review.
 When used properly, this system is incredibly powerful.

-(Full disclosure: you can put words or phrases you never want to review into a third state, “Archived”.
-An example of an Archived word might be something like the word for “hello”, which you may have learned in grade school and are in no danger of forgetting.)
+You can put words or phrases you never want to review into a third state, “Archived”.
+An example of an Archived word might be something like “hello” or “please” which you are in no danger of forgetting.

 So how does our software determine what’s Stale and what’s Fresh?
 How do we know what’s happening in your brain?
 It turns out applied science has come up with a pretty good solution for both guessing and manipulating somebody’s retention of a learned fact over time: spaced repetition.

-If you remember everything perfectly, then the time things spend as Fresh increases exponentially.
+If you remember a word perfectly, it stays fresh for longer.
 For instance, the first time you learn a word or phrase it might be Fresh for 1 day.
 Then, after your first refresh, it’s fresh for 3 days.
 Then 7 days.
 Then 30 days.
-Then 100 days.
-Etc. Eventually, we cap the amount of time something can remain Fresh.
+And so on.
+Eventually, we cap the amount of time something can remain Fresh.
 (If you feel you’ve learned it so well you’ll never forget it, you can mark it as Archived.)

 When it’s time for you to review, a button in the panel that say Refresh will turn green, and a yellow banner above it will tell you how many words and phrases have become stale.
 All you have to do is click that Refresh button.
-It’ll take you to a simple flash card activity, and once you complete that activity it’ll let you know all your words and phrases have become Fresh again.
+Complete the activity shown and those words and phrases will become Fresh until it’s time to review again.
 It’s that easy!